What Are the Safest Oils for Cooking?

 If you’re using cooking oils in your kitchen, you need to learn which are the healthiest and safest oils for cooking.
-This article reviews six of the best oils for your healthy kitchen.
+This article reviews six of the best oils for your healthy kitchen, plus which cooking oils to avoid.

 Cooking oils are, very simply, oils that you can use in cooking or baking.
 Cooking oil is most popularly used when roasting, sauteing, or pan-frying foods.
 It’s also often used in baking as a butter substitute.